CD Ribeira Brava: History

 The club was one of the first to win a regional title in 1990.
 The next three appearances in the national championships (in 2004, 2007 and 2010) would be in the group stages and never headed up to the semi-finals.
 In 2011, the club won a cup title.

 In the 2015–16 season, Ribeira Brava finished 5th, down a position from the previous season.
 It was the second season that the club had 22 points.
 Also, it shared 6 wins, 4 draws and losses with FC Ultramarina but the club scored five less goals numbering 16 and both conceded 13.
 Ribeira Brava did moderate for the 2016–17 season, fifth place they started, the season's first won was on January 21 in a match over Atlético.
-On February 18, a two-match winning streak was made as they defeated the least successful clubs of Praia Branca and Talho, from 6th which they had only at the had at the fourth round to fourth which they kept a chance for the next eight rounds.
+On February 18, they had a two-match winning streak, as they defeated the least successful clubs of Praia Branca and Talho, lifting them from 6th, where they were after the fourth round, to fourth which gave them a chance for the next eight rounds.
 Ribeira Brava's last win was over AJAT'SN 0–1 on April 2.
-The 12th and 14th round matches ended in draws, with a goal each, first with Praia Branca, then with Belo Horizonte which was the final match of the season and recovered the position what they had at the start and the fifth round, fifth place and finished for the third straight time with 17 points, 4 wins, 5 draws and fewer goals, 10 equalling to the goals they conceded.
+The 12th and 14th round matches ended in draws, with a goal each, first with Praia Branca, then with Belo Horizonte which was the final match of the season and recovered the position they had at the start and the fifth round, fifth place and finished for the third straight time with 17 points, 4 wins, 5 draws and fewer goals, 10 equalling to the goals they conceded.
 Ribeira Brava shared the fewest goals scored in the region with Talho and conceded the second-fewest after SC Atlético.